 Extract from the Decision on Implementation of the Employment Procedure in the "Đurđe Crnojević" National Library nts for vacancies, and this is not the subject of any by-laws or internal acts of public institutions in this sub-sector.
-The research, based on publicly available sources, points to the fact that only the "Đurđe Crnojević" National Library has a Decision on Implementation of the Employment Procedure in the Library, which is inherently flawed because it leaves room for improvisation, as can be seen from the excerpt from that Decision.
-The situation is similar in public enterprises.
+The research, based on publicly available sources, points to the fact that only the "Đurđe Crnojević" National Library has a Decision on Implementation of the Employment Procedure in the Library, which is inherently flawed because it leaves room for improvisation, as can be seen from the excerpt from that Decision.39 The situation is similar in public enterprises.

 A disproportionate share of interviews, as a subjective method of capability assessment, also poses potential risks for undue influence and corruption, especially if it is not accompanied by appropriate guidelines or standards for evaluation.
 In state bodies, local government bodies and services, and certain agencies, i.e. regulatory bodies, the interview does not have a decisive role in establishing an employment relationships in lower-grade positions, but it does for appointments of upper management staff.
-As in other sub-sectors, the capability assessment https://www.nb-cg.me/fajlovi/ODLUKA-O-SPROVODJENJU-PROCEDURE-PRILIKOM-ZAPOSLJAVAN-JA-U-BIBLIOTECI-prepravljeno.pdf is not regulated in a legally secure and predictable manner, as there are no clear expectations regarding the share of interviews and other criteria that are evaluated.
-Internal acts that sporadically regulate this issue in public institutions differ regarding the share of the interview in the total number of points.
-For example, according to the Rulebook of the General Hospital in Bar, testing is conducted only through an oral interview, but without clear criteria for evaluating and influencing the results of the interview on ranking and employment.
-According to the Decision of the Clinical Centre, which regulates capability assessments for medical staff, the interview weighs
+As in other sub-sectors, the capability assessment

+JA-U-BIBLIOTECI-prepravljeno.pdf

-Institute for Public Health of Montenegro, Rulebook on Employment Procedures, Form and Method of Capability Assessments and Criteria for Selection of Candidates at the Institute for Public Health of Montenegro, Podgorica, February 2018.
+38 Institute for Public Health of Montenegro, Rulebook on Employment Procedures, Form and Method of Capability Assessments and Criteria for Selection of Candidates at the Institute for Public Health of Montenegro, Podgorica, February 2018.